 Access to foreign law varies greatly by jurisdiction.
 Some foreign governments make many types of legal materials freely available online, while others struggle to keep print sources up to date.
 Countries experiencing political upheavals or economic distress may suspend the publication of legal materials indefinitely.

 For non-English-speaking jurisdictions, it is often difficult to find English translations of legal materials.
 This is especially true for non-commercial legislation and for court decisions in civil law jurisdictions.
-Americans researching foreign law should be prepared to adjust their expectations with respect to currentness and English language availability.
+Americans researching foreign law should be prepared to adjust their expectations with respect to the availability and currentness of English translations.

 Public Domain Image via Wikimedia Commons